anvilsecure/aws-sigv4/README.md

 ## Features
 - Credentials can be imported from a file or environment variables.
-- Profiles are automatically selected based on the key id in the request.
+- Automatically select a profile based on the key id in the request.
 - Resend requests with different credentials.
-- Supports signatures in query string parameters or headers (GET and POST).
+- Context menu item for copying s3 presigned URLs.
+- Assume a role by providing a role ARN and optional external ID

 ## Build Instructions